LLZ-2: Roze Island

 Employer shall not directly or indirectly, with or without reprimand, in any condition, order their employee outside work hours, without an agreed upon compensation, verbal, and written agreement at minimum a day before the order.
 Failing to comply is the equivalent of violating a third degree misdemeanor, with fine up to twenty years of the employee’s yearly total compensation package including benefits such as health insurance.

-This made Lukman to consider the easier approach.
+This made Lukman consider the easier approach.
 He rather spent the day not doing anything than to work on his vacation.
 This Glasses Man will not go anywhere, he thought.
 If he’s able to operate for years without issues, Lukman is sure to be safe if he came to the establishment as a customer.
-The work can wait.
+His work can wait.

 Pedestrian, especially tourist, are mostly shy and unsure of how safe it is.
 Employees are told not to be too persuasive, often just gently smile while drinking a tea, like waiting for a date.
 Lukman observed a couple of men, probably just friends, watching a lady in plain white clothing outside of a store.
 They are bickering with each other, whispering, and pushing towards the store.
 The lady smiles in return, her flicked left, inviting them to sit together outside.
 They started to converse, professionally, a server and a client.